ibm-cloud-docs/monitoring/core/ha-dr.md

 If a regional disaster occurs, consider the following information:
 * The estimated recovery time for rebuilding the regional site and restoring the service at another location is 24 hours.
-* You will have to update the endpoints of applications and Sysdig agents to point to the ingestion endpoint in the new location.
+* You will have to update the endpoints of applications and monitoring agents to point to the ingestion endpoint in the new location.
 * You will have to restore the service instance's metadata, that is, dashboards and alerts definitions, from your backups.

 Historical data may be lost during a disaster.
 If you require historical metrics for auditing purposes, backup the metrics regularly by querying the metrics from the service and storing them at a remote backup site.